Walker Zimmerman: Professional

 FC Dallas selected Zimmerman in the first round (No. 7 overall) of the 2013 MLS SuperDraft.
 He made his professional debut on May 11, 2013, as a late substitute in a 2–1 victory against D.C.
 United.

 On December 10, 2017, Zimmerman was traded by FC Dallas to new expansion side Los Angeles FC in exchange for $250,000 in General Allocation Money and $250,000 in Targeted Allocation Money.
 The two clubs also swapped allocation rankings with FC Dallas moving to #1 and Los Angeles FC moving to #11.
 During the 2019 season, Zimmerman was also an assistant coach for the UCLA Bruins men's soccer program.

 On February 11, 2020, Zimmerman was traded to Major League Soccer expansion club Nashville SC in exchange for up to $1.25 million in General Allocation Money and a 2020 international roster spot.

 On February 29, 2020, Zimmerman scored the first goal in Nashville SC history.

 On April 29, 2022, Nashville announced they had signed Zimmerman to a contract extension through 2025, and that it would also make him a Designated Player on their roster.
 The new contract made Zimmerman only the fourth American defender to be signed to a DP deal in league history.
 On April 5, 2025, Zimmerman suffered a head injury and was placed under the league's concussion protocols before returning to play on May 24, 2025.
+On November 12, it was announced Zimmerman would be leaving Nashville SC as a free agent.

-On November 12, 2025, it was announced Zimmerman would be leaving Nashville SC as a free agent.
+On January 2, 2026, Zimmerman signed with fellow MLS side Toronto FC on a three-season contract.